Soujanya4316/TestChallange/README.md

 ## Notes

+* As i have already defined @test tag in scripts file and package.json file.
+Can use @test tag at the top of feature file and run ./run_test.ps1.

+* Go to the workspace and give the command 'cd scripts' first before running the scripts.

-* As of the time I am writting this, there is only 1 passing test of 3.
-I decided to not make all of the tests passing, so you could see how failures are handled.
+* As of the time I am writting this, there is only 6 AC's passing test of 7.

 * My solution closes the TestCafé browser between each scenario.
 I tried to keep it open between scenarios but had trouble with handling failures.
 If you find a solution, I'd like to know.